maplerainresearch/MRR_ESPE/README.md

 - Do not reverse polarity.
 - The breakout and endstop pins are rated for 3.3V, which is the voltage the ESP32 operates at.
 Attempting to feed inputs above 3.3V to these pins may damage the board.
 - It is recommended to power the board only via USB (i.e. turn off PSU power supply) when flashing the board.
+- This is still a work in progress.
+It is recommended not to attempt production using this schematic, although it has been extensively tested.

 ## Disclaimer